ytsykvas/Lenguage-searching/README.md

 4. Open a web browser and go to http://localhost:3000 to use the application.

 ## Running Tests
+All cases specified in the project task are covered by the tests.
 To run RSpec tests, use the following command:

    ```bash